wenewzhang/mixin_network-nodejs-bot2/README.md

 };

 ```
-Replace the value with **YOUR APP** user id, sessionId, and the private key, you already generated them in dashboard.
+Replace the value with **content generated in dashboard**.
-We will introduce other parameter later.

-### Hello world
+### Hello, world in Node.js
-Fill the following content in app.js.
+Fill the following content into app.js.
 Create app.js if it is missing in your folder.
 ```javascript
 const { SocketClient, isMessageType } = require('mixin-node-client');
 const { HttpClient } = require('mixin-node-client');